sygmaprotocol/sygma-relayer-deployment/README.md

 ```

 #### Sharing metrics with Sygma
-FOr sharing metrics you would need to use DataDog API key provided by Sygma team.
+For sharing metrics you would need to use DataDog API key provided by Sygma team.
 Set this key to DD_API_KEY env variable.
-In task definition we are using ssm secrt store for [this](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/31a2a02d678d3f6940b09ac4876efe158495e950/ecs/task_definition_TESTNET.j2#L165)
+In task definition we are using ssm secret store for [this](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/31a2a02d678d3f6940b09ac4876efe158495e950/ecs/task_definition_STAGE_EXT.j2#L165)

 #### Private Repository Access
-Configure [this](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/31a2a02d678d3f6940b09ac4876efe158495e950/ecs/task_definition_TESTNET.j2#L201) as per your organisation.
+Configure [this](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_STAGE_EXT.j2#L201) as per your organisation.
-You may chose to remove [this](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/31a2a02d678d3f6940b09ac4876efe158495e950/ecs/task_definition_TESTNET.j2#L201) for accessing private reposiroty.
+You may chose to remove [this](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_STAGE_EXT.j2#L201) for accessing private repository.

-The Sygma Team Highly Recomend to use private repository for the otlp agent
+The Sygma Team Highly Recommend to use private repository for the otlp agent